 Route planning comes in all shapes and sizes.
 It's trip planning for your upcoming vacation.
 It's also a multi-drop delivery route.

 You wouldn't expect routing to happen by the same scenario in all these cases, would you?
 This blog post is all about planning commercial truck routes.
-Read on to learn about truck-specific routing that minimizes mileage and fuel costs.
+Read on to learn about truck-specific routing that minimizes mileage and cuts fuel costs.

-The best part about using a truck route planner tool is that you still get to use Google Maps, Maze, and many more navigation systems because they're built-in in the tool.
+The best part about using a truck route planner tool is that you still get to use Google Maps, Waze, and many more GPS apps because they're built-in in the tool.